elastisys/compliantkubernetes/docs/user-guide/logs.md

 Importantly, a field can only be of _one_ type, sending data of another type can result in a _mapping conflict_ and data being rejected.

 In Compliant Kubernetes, index mappings are dynamically created from the data you send in.
-To set explicit mappings, reach out to your platform administrator.
+To set explicit mappings, reach out to your Platform Administrator.
 A mapping conflict occurs when you try to send data into a field that already has a mapping created but the data doesn't meet the same type (date, integer, string, etc.)

 A very short example of index mapping is displayed and commented below: